muilpp/Tinder-java-web-version/README.md

 #### Configuration
 Before using it, you will need your Facebook OAuth token.
 The easiest way to get it is by using a proxy service like [Charles](https://www.charlesproxy.com/), this [guide](http://jaanus.com/debugging-http-on-an-android-phone-or-tablet-with-charles-proxy-for-fun-and-profit/) is pretty straightforward.

 After setting up the proxy, open your tinder app and all the generated traffic will come up.
 Then, look for the following request: **api.gotinder.com/auth**, and within its body, copy the value of the **facebook_token** parameter.
-Download this project in your local repository and paste the value in the object called FACEBOOK_TOKEN inside the TinderClient class.
+Download this project in your local repository and paste the value in the final variable called FACEBOOK_TOKEN inside the TinderClient class.

 The last step is build the war and deploy it inside a container of your choice, I've been using Tomcat, but any other java container will do.